Laburnum anagyroides Medik.

 Bloom Time: Late spring

-Laburnum anagyroides is small deciduous tree or large shrubs up to 30 feet (9 m) tall.
+Laburnum anagyroides is a small deciduous tree or large shrubs up to 30 feet (9 m) tall.
 The branches are spreading, smooth bark, dark green in color.
 Leaves are trifoliate, up to 2.8 inches (7 cm) long, comprised of alternate leaflets, each up to 3.2 inches (8 cm) long and up to 1 inch (2.5 cm) wide.
-The flowers are golden yellow, sweet scented, densely packed in pendulous racemes up to 10 inches (25 cm) long, and typically bloom in late spring.
+The flowers are golden yellow, sweet-scented, densely packed in pendulous racemes up to 10 inches (25 cm) long, and typically bloom in late spring.

 How to Grow and Care